Security

 User Email data stored with Hiver

-Hiver stores raw email data temporarily in an encrypted state while it syncs emails across Gmail accounts.
-This duration will never exceed 10 minutes for 99% of the emails.
+Hiver stores raw email data temporarily in an encrypted state while it syncs emails across accounts.
+This duration will never exceed 1 hour for 99% of the emails.
 When the emails have been successfully synced across Gmail accounts, the data is deleted permanently.
 However, For enhanced functionality and personalised experiences within Hiver Application, we may securely store your email in connection with specific features.

 User data being passed to 3rd party services